 Is your outdated website bouncing readers like a trampoline?

-As a marketer, are you at a loss for what to ask for when it comes to having your business’s website redesigned?
+As a marketer, are you at a loss for what to ask when it comes to having your business’s website redesigned?

 Web development and design is an ever-fluid target and often difficult to navigate—and a poorly developed site is difficult for users to navigate!
 Below you’ll find our top tips to keep in mind when considering your company’s website development or redesign.